Airdrieonians F.C.: Managers

-The Diamonds have appointed ten permanent managers in their history, while six have taken charge on a caretaker basis.
+The Diamonds have appointed 12 permanent managers in their history, while six have taken charge on a caretaker basis.

 The longest-serving manager was Sandy Stewart, who served for four years and 135 days.
-Rhys McCabe is the only player-manager in Airdrieonians' history.

 Only three managers have won a trophy at Airdrieonians.
-Stewart won the Second Division title in 2004, while Kenny Black and McCabe won the Challenge Cup in 2008 and 2024 respectively.
+Stewart won the Second Division title in 2004, while Kenny Black and Rhys McCabe won the Challenge Cup in 2008 and 2024 respectively.